-If lymphoma is treated and the patient goes into remission, the calcium levels will normalize.
+If lymphoma is treated successfully and the patient goes into remission, the calcium levels should normalize.

-The most common types of lymphoma to be associated with elevated calcium are the mediastinal, cutaneous and intestinal forms.
+The most common types of lymphoma to be associated with elevated calcium (T cell) are the mediastinal, cutaneous, and intestinal forms.

 Dogs with the multicentric (common) form of lymphoma may feel perfectly normal, or they may feel lethargic and have a poor appetite.

 Lymphoma is usually easy to diagnose.
 Typically making a diagnosis involves taking a needle aspirate of an enlarged lymph node or intestinal mass, spreading the sample on glass slides, and sending the slides to the pathology lab (this is called cytology).

 Since lymphoma is often considered an emergency (especially if the dog is already not feeling well), these samples should be rushed - the vet should ask the lab to STAT them for an extra charge.
 We always want to make a diagnosis ASAP so we can initiate treatment.

 As mentioned above, in some cases (such as the cutaneous/skin form), a biopsy is recommended.